 James holds a Bachelor or Communications from RMIT University and a Master of Public Health (Sexual Health) from the University of Melbourne and has a passion for sexual health promotion, especially with young people.

-Prior to moving to Sydney to work with triple j, James was the Program Director of Australia’s only LGBTI radio station, JOY 94.9 (2015-2016).
+Prior to working with triple j, James was the Program Director of Australia’s only LGBTI radio station, JOY 94.9.

 In 2014-15, James was the News Editor of Melbourne Community Voice magazine, the LGBTI, free, street press magazine for Melbourne, covering local politics, community and news.

 James has also tutored in the School of Media and Communication at RMIT University.

 On air, James co-hosted breakfast on JOY 94.9 on Tuesdays with the program, Triple Threat, with Jess Keneally and Cristina Laria (2014-2016).
 He also co-hosted Hide and Seek, the station’s show for exploring sex, sexuality and self (2015).

 Previously, James was Executive Producer and host of SYN‘s only show exploring sex and relationships, The Naughty Rude Show.
 James also had guest appearances on The Naughty Rude TV show on C31 in 2008, and co-hosted “Hide and Seek” with Dean Beck on JOY 94.9 during 2009 and 2010.